AITA for skipping homemade Valentines cake for my partner?

 Comment from u/SunnySideRainbows

 Understanding the impact of stress on relationships is crucial.
-Dr. Terri Orbuch, a relationship psychologist, emphasizes that stress can cloud judgment and alter emotional responses.
-She suggests couples should develop coping strategies together, such as mindfulness practices or engaging in relaxing activities to strengthen their bond amidst life’s pressures.
+Stress can cloud judgment and alter emotional responses.
+Couples should develop coping strategies together, such as mindfulness practices or engaging in relaxing activities to strengthen their bond amidst life’s pressures.

-Additionally, she recommends setting realistic expectations during busy periods.
+Additionally, setting realistic expectations during busy periods is recommended.
 Instead of maintaining all traditions, flexibility can help partners adapt, thereby preserving the relationship's emotional health while respecting individual limits.

 Comment from u/MysticEcho123